 You may make regular contributions to your Traditional IRA any time up to and including the due date for filing your tax return for the year, not including extensions.
-Beginning in 2020, you may continue to make regular contributions to your Traditional IRA even after you attain RMD age, so long as you have sufficient compensation income.
-Employer contributions to a Simplified Employee Pension Plan or a SIMPLE Plan may be continued after you attain RMD age.
-Eligible rollover contributions and transfers may be made at any time, including after you reach RMD age."
+You may continue to make regular contributions to your Traditional IRA up to (but not including) the calendar year in which you reach age 70^{$\frac{1}{2}$}.
+(If you are over age 70^{$\frac{1}{2}$} but your spouse has not yet attained that age, contributions to your spouse's Traditional IRA may continue so long as you and your spouse, based on a joint tax return, have sufficient compensation income.)
+If you are currently contributing into your IRA account via a systematic purchase plan, the Custodian will stop the systematic purchase plan in the year in which you turn 701/2 to prevent excess contributions.
+Employer contributions to a Simplified Employee Pension Plan or a SIMPLE Plan may be continued after you attain age 701/2.
+Eligible rollover contributions and transfers may be made at any time, including after you reach age $70\frac{1}{2}$.